atarazana/eda-workshop/09-event-schemas-api/README.md

 # event-schemas-api project

+This project includes a set of API schemas to define the structure of data to share in our Event-Driven Architecture.
+Many of these schemas use Avro to define the structure and to facilitate to generate the POJO classes of them.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .